Owning rental property vs investing buy-to-let crowdfunding

 - Projects might be late to repay

-Prior in the article, it was explained how investors could maximize the gains using leverage, unfortunately, with P2P, it’s not possible to do that.
+Prior to the article, it was explained how investors could maximize the gains using leverage, unfortunately, with P2P, it’s not possible to do that.
 Therefore annual returns of 5-6% are the standards that could be expected.
 It is somewhat comparable to owning a rental property, but in contrast, it does not have any costs such as renovation.
-Just as owning the rental property, sometimes borrower can’t find tenant which naturally does not generate income, it could result with late payments, but in P2P the lender is protected with interest, which ensures that lender gets paid back the whole amount later.
+Just as owning the rental property, sometimes borrowers can’t find a tenant that naturally does not generate income, it could result in late payments, but in P2P the lender is protected with interest, which ensures that lender gets paid back the whole amount later.
 Different to the development projects buy-to-let projects are not likely to default, but even in the situation where they do, low LTV index protects investors from losing capital.

-If You are experienced landlord and have knowledge of a particular market, You should buy undervalued property and maximize the gains using leverage.
+If you are an experienced landlord and have knowledge of a particular market, You should buy an undervalued property and maximize the gains using leverage.
 However, for any retail or beginner investor, it’s much more comfortable and less time-consuming to invest in P2P buy-to-let deals.
 Especially your capital will not be dependant on only a single project, and you will be able to make more investments into loans, creating a well-diversified, cross-border portfolio.
-You can try out investing in P2P buy-to-let deals, with EVOEstate and if you sign up today you can do it with as little as 100 Euros.
+You can try out investing in P2P buy-to-let deals, with EVOEstate and if you sign up today you can do it with as little as 50 Euros.